tanujtinish/full_stack_chat_application/README.md

     2. Go to root folder full_stack_chat_application

-    3. To start all services in one go, run following command:
+    3. To start all services in one go, run following command: (recommended over ste 4)

         docker-compose -f docker-compose.yml up -d

-    4. To start individual services, run following command:
+    4. To start individual services, run following command:  (Ignore this step if you use step 3)

         #3.1 Backend Eureka Srvice service: